danielspg/Elliptic-curve-Diffie-Hellman-Presentation/README.md

 # Elliptic-curve-Diffie-Hellman-Presentation

 A presentation Explaining Elliptic-curve-Diffie-Hellman and the concepts of Elliptic curve cryptography in detail.
-This presentation provides the explaination along with examples.
+This presentation provides the explanation along with examples.